openpnp/openpnp/Computer-Vision.md

 The usage of the Pipeline Editor UI in general is explained on the [[CvPipeline]] page.

-# Bottom Vision Background Calibration
+# Bottom Vision Background Removal

-OpenPnP can automatically calibrate the background with the empty nozzle tip for bottom vision.
+OpenPnP can automatically calibrate the background (with empty nozzle tip) for bottom vision background removal.
 See the [[Nozzle Tip Background Calibration]] page.

 # Stages